TroyFernandes/MusicBee-Philips-Hue/README.md

 # Plugin Options

+For any of these options, before you change anything, it would be best if you restart MusicBee, choose the settings you want, then save the settings. e.g Dont change settings while the plugin/song is playing.
+This will ensure that there are no crashes or anything unecessary

 1) Average Color

     Gets the average color of all pixels in the album art and sends it as one solid color to the bulb(s)